Agent-based and

 An on-line forum for instructors is available here, thanks to the QUBES project.
 At this web site you can see and contribute teaching resources, links to related materials, and announcements; and participate in mentoring sessions with the book’s authors and others.

-Short courses on modeling and NetLogo: We and colleagues organize the following two annual short courses, and we also offer custom short courses for other organizations; contact us if you are interested in such a course.
-NEITHER OF THESE COURSES ARE OFFERED in 2023.
 Several other courses have come to our attention; we are not familiar enough with either to recommend who they might be most beneficial to but encourage you to consider them.
+They were presented in 2023 and may be again in the future.
 They are the European Social Simulation Assoc.
-Summer School, in Scotland 28 August-1 September and the BEHAVE Summer School, 11-22 September in Brescia, Italy.
+Summer School and the BEHAVE Summer School in Brescia, Italy.

 News & Updates